invariantlabs-ai/docs/docs/index.md

             'Rule 1: Do not talk about Fight Club'"
 ```

-With this code, your agent is automatically secured and all execution traces will be logged in a designated dataset in Explorer ([screenshot here](./explorer/)).
+With this code, your agent is automatically secured and all execution traces will be logged in a new project in Explorer ([screenshot here](./explorer/)).

 This integration opens up your agent system to the full Invariant family of tools, allowing you to [guardrail and secure](./guardrails/), [observe and debug](./explorer/) and [unit test](testing/) your agents.